BuiltTechnologies-IT/Okta-Workflows/Adobe User Management/README.md

 Also, you can follow Okta's docs for setting up the Adobe User Management API here -> https://built.workflows.okta.com/app/help/wf/en-us/Content/topics/workflows/connector-reference/adobeusermanagement/overview/authorization.htm

-!!
-Reminder that you must have a VIP Account with Adobe to access the Adobe User Management API
+> :bulb: **Tip:** Reminder that you must have a VIP Account with Adobe to access the Adobe User Management API

 ## Screenshots